kangja/top-nba-players/README.md

 ## Project Description

 "Your 10 Favorite NBA Players" allows users to search for their 10 favorite players in a search box to generate a player's gif and to render player's name, team name, position, height, and weight.
 It renders up to 10 players and the users have the option to remove players using delete buttons.
 Users have to make sure they search for players who are currently in the league.
 If not, they will not get the full data rendered on the page.
+If there are more than one player on the left side of the list, users could double click on other player's name to replace the values with the clicked player's gif and data.

 ## API and Data Sample